InMobi

 Strikers | Heat | Hurricanes | Renegades | Stars | Scorchers | Sixers | Thunder

-The nine-day period, which aims to streamline the player movement process between clubs, and help clubs and players make earlier contracting decisions, will run until 5pm AEDT on Wednesday, December 24.
+The nine-day period that is meant to help clubs and players make earlier contracting decisions came to an end at 5pm AEDT on December 24.

-During that time, clubs can trade a player with another club – noting this process does not necessarily need to be reciprocal.
+During that time, clubs were allowed to trade a player with another club – noting this process did not necessarily need to be reciprocal.

 WBBL|12 contracting dates